-What is the impact of the collapse of larger business on their smaller counter parts?
+What is the impact of the collapse of a larger business on a smaller one?

 These group of stakeholders are their trade creditors.
 Generally it is assumed that the largest companies do not trade with smaller owner-managed business directly.
 However, the supply chain further down the line may well include small and medium sized enterprises.